vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 Now, what if we want to add a non-text parameter?
 For example, a boolean or a numeric parameter?
 In that case, the process is mostly the same---but we need to set the `TypeDefinition` field of our `CustomListPropertyDefinition` object.

 Let's create two new parameters:
-* `IsItARealCat`, a boolean that indicates whether the cat is a real cat or not.
+* `IsItARealCat`, a boolean.
-* `Age`, a number that indicates the age of the cat.
+* `Age`, a number.

 {% highlight csharp %}
 new CustomListPropertyDefinition { Name = "IsItARealCat", Value = "True", TypeDefinition = TypeDefinition.Boolean },
 new CustomListPropertyDefinition { Name = "Age", Value = "4", TypeDefinition = TypeDefinition.Number },
 {% endhighlight %}

 Like before, we also need to add the new parameters to our `PropertyInputDefaults` collection.
 Here's what our new parameters look like.
 You can see that Peakboard Designer handles their data types correctly.

 ![Peakboard boolean and number parameter settings](/assets/2025-12-05/peakboard-boolean-number-parameter-settings.png)